Kaldei/KDN/source/content/cloud/AWS Cheat Sheet SAA-C03.md

 |Read the first 250 bytes of each objects in S3|Use Byte Range Fetch|
 |Increase transfer speed of S3 by transferring files through AWS Edge Location|S3 Transfer Acceleration|

+---

 ### S3

 * **Upload object in a single operation: max 5 GB.
 BUT it is recommended use multipart upload when the object size is > 100MB.**

 * **Upload object in parts: max 5 TB.**

-* IAM roles cnnot be assigned to S3 buckets.
+* IAM roles cannot be assigned to S3 buckets.

 * A `DELETE` API call on an object does not delete the actual object, but places a marker on it.

-* Only the standard Amazon SQS queue is allowed as an Amazon S3 event notification destination.
+* **Only the standard Amazon SQS queue is allowed as an Amazon S3 event notification destination.**

 * S3 website URL: